STRAN90/milestone-project-4/TESTING.md

 ![Review Section Tooltip](/static/images/readme/testing/reviews-added.png)

 - When the user clicks on edit review, they are redirected to a page to edit and update their review.
-Then redirected back to the book detail page.
+Then redirected back to the book detail page after the save changes/cancel.

 ![Review Section Edit](/static/images/readme/testing/review-edit.png)